Quick start

 4. Optional: Include a note to remind you where the key is stored

 While test mode is optional, we strongly suggest you try it out.
-After you’ve created an account, test mode with test data will be automatically enabled in the Dashboard so you can explore how the platform works.
-Make sure you’re in test mode by using the account switcher on the top left.
+In test mode, test data is automatically enabled in the Dashboard, which allows you to explore how the platform works.
+Make sure you’re in test mode by using the account switcher on the top left of the Dashboard view.

 Toggle for test account in Moov Dashboard